CJYD/WGU-Skateboard-Shop/README.md

         </body>

-Change file: mainscreen.html.
+Changed file: mainscreen.html.
 Lines 20 - 22 added a button underneath the shops title to create a link to the about.html file from the mainscreen.html file .

         <div class="container">
                 <a class="btn btn-primary mt-3" th:href="@{/about}">Learn More About Us</a>